Have you been thinking about your CV as an educational and employment biography? That’s not how you write a killer CV that’ll get you an interview.

 1. Get To Know Your Own Experience

-First up you need to analyse your own skills, activities and achievements.
+First up you need to analyze your own skills, activities, and achievements.
 You’re not going to use everything on every CV and application, but doing this well in the first place makes every application after, a whole lot easier.

 This really falls into three categories:

 Make a list of your employment history – the company name, your job title, the dates you worked there, any promotions or achievements while you were there, and the reason you left.
-For each position you should make a list of your duties and responsibilities, and what transferrable skills you have as a result – check out our skills assessment template to help you with this.
+For each position, you should make a list of your duties and responsibilities, and what transferable skills you have as a result – check out our skills assessment template to help you with this.